locus-cogitandi/locus-cogitandi.github.io/_posts/2025-08-24-homo-homini-lupus.md

 translator_name: Milo Austin
 ---

-*Milo Austin is a guest author who is a junior at Colgate University*

 At the beginning of the Asinaria, the slaves Libanus and Leonida come up with a clever ruse to acquire twenty minae of silver.
 When a merchant arrives in Athens to pay for an ass with this sum, Leonida decides to impersonate Saurea, the chamberlain of his master's wife, to whom the money is supposed to be paid.
 At first, the merchant does not find this ruse entirely convincing:

 | **Latin** | **English Translation** |